mathatan/NodeNicehashMiner/README.md

 ## Usage

-Within your terminal start the script via `node nicehash.js` within the directory of the script if you have configured everything properly you should be good to go.
+Within your terminal start the script via `$ node nicehash.js miner` within the directory of the script if you have configured everything properly you should be good to go.

 ## TODO